CT

 CT and ZP

-Over the past several years, we have been dedicated to overhauling our entire inventory of CT scanners and replacing all machines with the best equipment available.
+Over the past several years, we have been dedicated to overhauling our entire inventory of CT (computed tomography) scanners and replacing all machines with the best equipment available.
 This guarantees patients will be exposed to the smallest amount of radiation possible while still getting high-quality images.

 ZP follows three principles which promise patient safety and low doses of radiation: ALARA (As Low As Reasonably Achievable), Image Wisely™, and Image Gently.
 Our commitment to these principles is reflected by the patent awarded to Dr. Steven Mendelsohn, CEO of Zwanger-Pesiri Radiology, in 2012, for a CT dose card (US Patent #: US8,281,996B2).
 This card was given to every patient after their scan to inform patients of the radiation dose they were exposed to during their test.
 Now this number is generated on every report so doctors and patients are kept informed.